projectriff/cli/docs/riff_knative_deployer_create.md

 deployers must be updated manually to roll out new images.

-The runtime environment can be configured by --env for static key-value pairs and --env-from to map values from a ConfigMap or Secret.
+The runtime environment can be configured by --env for static key-value pairs and --env-value-from to map values from a ConfigMap or Secret.

 ```
 riff knative deployer create <name> [flags]